 Field-hunting tip

-Look in contact metamorphosed limestone (skarn deposits) country — that is the host setting where merwinite typically forms.
+Look in contact metamorphosed limestone (skarn deposits) country, the host setting where merwinite typically forms.
 If you start seeing larnite, gehlenite, calcite in float, you are in the right ground.
 Field specimens usually show a granular, massive, or as rare small prismatic crystals habit, so train your eye for that shape before scanning the outcrop.